mk2crypto/MK2/doc/init.md

 Copy mk2xd.init to /etc/init.d/mk2xd.
 Test by running `service mk2xd start`.

-Using this script, you can adjust the path and flags to the mk2xd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/mk2xd.
+Using this script, you can adjust the path and flags to the mk2xd program by setting the MK2XD and FLAGS environment variables in the file /etc/sysconfig/mk2xd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS